Logo

 Mitigating Africa’s worst pest threat to food security by revolutionizing crop protection with a biological and sustainable weed control alternative.

 This technology is a selective biological herbicide that farmers apply as a seed coating to boost their crop yields.
 This groundbreaking innovation is one of the first bioherbicides to be commercialized worldwide.
 It uses strains of a specific Kenyan fungus, Fusarium oxysporum f.sp. strigae, which have been selected for their ability to over-produce certain amino acids that kill Striga (witchweed) without harming maize.
 Normally, Fusarium oxysporum isn’t strong enough to protect crops from Striga.
-However, by choosing strains that over-produce specific amino acids, the fungus can effectively reduce Striga infestations and restore crop yields.
+However, by choosing a strains that over-produces specific amino acids, the fungus can effectively reduce Striga infestation and restore crop yields.
 This is the first technology to combine the benefits of amino acid inhibition with fungal pathogens.

 2